-- 102. The strong enforcement of intellectual property laws helps to - A. reduce the piracy (theft) of intellectual property. - B. reduce the attractiveness of a country as a market or investment site. - C. reduce the investments made by companies on basic research. - D. limit creativity and innovation among people. - E. prohibit a company from having a monopoly over its breakthrough inventions.
+- 102. Strong enforcement of intellectual property laws: - A. reduces the piracy (theft) of intellectual property. - B. reduces the attractiveness of a country as a market or investment site. - C. reduces the investments made by companies on basic research. - D. limits creativity and innovation among people. - E. prohibits a company from having a monopoly over its breakthrough inventions.